Jun. K discography

 South Korean singer Jun.
-K has released nine extended plays and eleven singles.
+K has released one compilation album, eleven extended plays, and twenty singles.
 He is known as the main vocalist of the boy group 2PM.

 His 2nd Japanese solo album Love Letter ranked 1st on both Billboard Japan "Top" and "Hot" album sales charts.
-His first Korean solo album Mr. No♡ debuted at No. 09 on Billboard World Albums chart.
-His 3rd Japanese solo album No Shadow ranked 2nd on Billboard Japan "Top" and "Hot" album sales charts.
+His first Korean solo album Mr. No♡ debuted at No. 9 on the Billboard World Albums chart.
+His third Japanese solo album No Shadow ranked second on the Billboard Japan "Top" and "Hot" album sales charts.
 His fourth Japanese album No Time ranked number three on the Oricon daily sales chart.